Gradient Descent Algorithm: How Does it Work in Machine Learning?

 Mini-Batch Gradient Descent

-Mini-batch gradient descent updates the model’s parameters using the gradient of a small subset of the training set, known as a mini-batch.
+Mini-batch gradient descent updates the model’s parameters using the gradient of a small batch size of the training dataset, known as a mini-batch.
 It calculates the average gradient of the cost function for the mini-batch and updates the parameters in the opposite direction.
-Mini-batch gradient descent algorithm combines the advantages of both batch and stochastic gradient descent, and is the most commonly used method in practice.
-It is computationally efficient and less noisy than stochastic gradient descent, while still being able to converge to a good solution.
+The mini-batch gradient descent algorithm combines the advantages of batch and stochastic gradient descent.
+It is the most commonly used method in practice.
+It is computationally efficient and less noisy than stochastic gradient descent while still being able to converge to a good solution.

 Plotting the Gradient Descent Algorithm